Education for children in the Middle East

 Education creates future prospects

-In Syria alone, more than 2.5 million children are currently unable to attend regular school.
-In Lebanon, more than 700,000 children did not attend school in 2022, and one-third of all Syrian children in Lebanon have never attended school at all.
+In Syria alone, up to 3 million children are currently unable to attend regular school.
+In Lebanon, more than 700,000 children are not able to go to school, and one-third of all Syrian children in Lebanon have never attended school at all.
 Yet access to education is essential for children: their individual development and future opportunities depend on it.
 Therefore, it is crucial that children are able to exercise their internationally enshrined right to education, even in the context of crises and disasters, in order to ensure that they do not grow up to become a so-called "lost generation", as UNICEF also warns.

 Children's wishes from Syria